mapattacker/datascience/distancemeasure.rst

 Dynamic Time Warping
 ---------------------

+If two time series are identical, but one is shifted slightly along the time axis, then Euclidean distance may consider them to be very different from each other.
+DTW was introduced to overcome this limitation and give intuitive distance measurements between time series by ignoring both global and local shifts in the time dimension.

 DTW is a technique that finds the optimal alignment between two time series, if one time series may be “warped” non-linearly by stretching or shrinking it along its time axis.
 Dynamic time warping is often used in speech recognition to determine if two waveforms